Jakob Bragg (b. 1990) is an Australian composer residing in Melbourne.

-Creating highly detailed, excessively ornamental and microtonal works, with confined pitch material juxtaposed with a fluidity of movement, Jakob has worked primarily with new music specialists.
-Ensembles such as Kupka’s Piano, Syzygy Ensemble, Kurilpa String Quartet, Quatuor Tana (FR), BRON Quartet (NL), The Song Company, Halfsound, eventuell.Duo (CH), Queensland’s Conservatorium New Music Ensemble and Saxophone Orchestra, the Tasmanian Symphony Orchestra, Australian Youth Orchestra, and Queensland Philharmonia have performed his work.
-These have been featured across festivals such as Shanghai New Music Week, Impuls Festival (Graz, Austria), Metropolis New Music Festival (Melbourne), Brisbane Experimental Arts Festival, 2high Festival (Brisbane), and the Australasian Saxophone and Clarinet Conference (Sydney).
+Creating highly detailed, excessively ornamental, microtonal works, Jakob has worked primarily with new music specialists.
+Ensembles and artists including Quatuor Tana (FR), BRON (NL), eventuell.Duo (CH), Amber Evans (US/AU), Australia’s Kupka’s Piano (with whom he is an associate artist), Syzygy Ensemble, Kurilpa String Quartet, The Song Company, Alex Raineri, Phoebe Green, Ben Opie, Tasmanian Symphony Orchestra, Australian Youth Orchestra, and Queensland Philharmonia have performed his work.
+These have been featured across festivals such as Shanghai New Music Week, Impuls Festival (Graz, Austria), Metropolis New Music Week (Melbourne), Brisbane Experimental Arts Festival, 2high Festival (Brisbane), and the Australasian Saxophone and Clarinet Conference (Sydney).

 When not writing music, Jakob loves history, collects books and tends to his many plants daily.